 This resource further explains the various demographic options.
 We encourage applicants to educate themselves on the variety of ways that individuals self-identify to promote learning and inclusive interactions.

-If you have any feedback, we welcome you to reach out to Risa Jaz Rifkind.
+If you have any feedback, we welcome you to email application@disabiitylead.org.

 Disability Lead is committed to a high standard of accessibility and creating a fully accessible experience.
 Accommodations are your right as a person with a disability.
 In an employment setting, “reasonable accommodations are adjustments or modifications that enable people with disabilities to perform the essential functions of a job efficiently and productively.”
 For examples of reasonable accommodations, please see Ask EARN.

 For Disability Lead, reasonable accommodations pertain to all of our activities and programs including the Institute and application process.
 To date and as an example, Disability Lead has provided the following accommodations on request: communication access real-time translation (CART) (on-site and remote), American Sign Language (ASL) translation, Cued Speech transliteration, screen reader tagging of PDF/Word documents for JAWS, wheelchair accessible venues with accessible bathrooms and entry points, adjusted/added break time, preferential seating, and scent-free environments.
-Participants have also brought their personal assistants, service dogs, and support personnel as needed for a participant to participate fully.
-We also ask for dietary preferences for all meals provided throughout the program.
 For additional examples of accommodations, please see Ask JAN.

 Accommodations, program activities, and requirements are discussed as one on one conversations upon acceptance into the program or prior to interviews as needed.

 Congrats!
-The interview portion of the application process is for our selection team to get to know you better as an applicant.
+The interview portion of the application process is for our Selection Committee to get to know you better as an applicant.
 We want to hear from you about how the Institute will help prepare you to achieve your leadership goals.
-Once your interview is scheduled, you will receive an email from our staff with interviewer names and titles and sample questions.
-If you are looking to do hands-on prep beforehand, we can put you in touch with an interview ambassador from a past Fellow cohort to share their interview experience.
-Please arrive a few minutes early to account for finding and entering the building.
-The attire is business casual.
-Additional requests for accommodations, arrival, parking, etc. should be sent to staff prior to interview.
+Once your interview is scheduled, you will receive an email from our staff with virtual meeting information and sample questions.
+Additional requests for accommodations should be sent to staff prior to the interview.

 Yes absolutely!
 If you’d like to learn more from Fellows directly, please contact us at application@disabilitylead.org.
 Stories from our Fellows are also shared on our blog.
 Feel free to browse our Network page to see the diverse backgrounds, interest areas, and expertise our Fellows bring to the table.

-As an example, the 2024 Institute schedule included 5 full day sessions over Zoom paired with 60-90 minute virtual events summer through fall.
-Fellows also participated in at at least three meetings with their mentor.
+As an example, the 2026 Institute schedule included 5 mandatory full day sessions over Zoom in the spring of the Fellowship year.
+Fellows also participate in at least three meetings with their assigned mentor.

 Thanks for your intended support!
 The Institute is supported by generous donors like yourself.
-For ways to get involved by donating, contact Emily Blum.
+For ways to get involved by donating, contact info@disabilitylead.org.

-The Institute is a year-long program for emerging leaders with disabilities.
-Fellows participate in intensive retreat sessions, year-long mentoring, and additional networking events to grow leadership skills and disability identity.
+The Institute is a year-long program for emerging and established leaders with disabilities who are eager to explore their identity in a collaborative learning space as a pathway to enter the Disability Lead Member Network.
+Fellows participate in intensive virtual learning sessions, direct mentoring, and additional networking events to grow leadership skills and disability identity.

 For more information about the Institute and all technical assistance, please contact application@disabilitylead.org.